WesselSmit/education-portal/DESIGN_RATIONALE.md

 # Solution

 ## Data
-Because we would use personal data for our project, the client made small samples for us and supplied them in JSON.
+Because we would use personal data for our project, the client made small samples for us and provided JSONs.
 We had the idea to use MongoDB because we both have never worked with it before and we thought it would be interesting to do it once.
 During the development of our version of the HvA portal, we discovered that data was sometimes missing.
-We have written this data ourselves in JSON files and loaded it locally in our app.
+We have written this [data ourselves in JSON files](https://github.com/WesselSmit/education-portal/wiki/The-data-we-missed-and-wrote-ourselves) and imported it locally in our app.

 ### MongoDB
 We used MongoDB for the data we received from the client.
 We have moved the data from the JSONs to MongoDB and set up code on the server that makes it possible to retrieve different `collections`.
-Since we both had no experience with this, it was quite a bit of work to figure this out in the beginning.
-In the end we wrote a dynamic fetcher where we can indicate as a parameter which collection we want.
+Since we both had no experience with this, it was quite a bit of work to figure this out.
+In the end we wrote a dynamic fetcher where we can pass the desired collection as a parameter.
 We then manipulate the data in separate functions in order to use the desired data in our app.

 <details><summary>Example: MongoDB Fetcher</summary>